UK urged to force firms to publish plans for closing gender pay gap | Business

 UK urged to force firms to publish plans for closing gender pay gap

-By Emma Batha LONDON, Oct 14 (Thomson Reuters Foundation) - Britain should make companies draw up plans for closing their gender pay gaps, women's rights experts said on Wednesday amid warnings that COVID-19 threatens to worsen inequality.

-In line with growing calls to combat racism, they also urged Britain to set a global example by requiring businesses to report on the pay gap according to ethnicity - an idea that parliament will consider in draft legislation later this month.
-Britain made it mandatory in 2017 for all companies with more than 250 employees to report their gender pay gap, which fell last year, with men earning 17.3% more than women on average, down from 17.9% in 2018, according to official data.
+Britain made it mandatory in 2017 for all companies with more than 250 employees to report the difference in earnings of male and female staff.
+The gap fell last year, with men earning 17.3% more than women on average, down from 17.9% in 2018, according to official data.

 But a comparison of laws in 10 countries, supported by the Thomson Reuters Foundation's legal pro bono network TrustLaw, showed Britain trailed behind many other jurisdictions in terms of the details required on pay gap data and action plans.
-In Australia, for example, employers with a headcount of 100 or more, must give the gender balance of their workforce and governing body, break down data by managerial status and report on promotions and resignations.
+In Australia, employers must give the gender balance of their workforce and governing body, break down data by managerial status and report on promotions and resignations.

 The study comes ahead of a private member's bill to be presented in Britain's parliament on Oct.
 20 requiring companies to draw up and publish plans for addressing pay gaps related to gender and ethnicity.
 The report, co-authored by the Fawcett Society and the Global Institute for Women's Leadership at King's College London, recommended Britain lower the 250 headcount threshold.